dragontek/gctts/README.md

 ```

 # TODO
-- Transition from JADE to static HTML with jQuery (this is overkill for SPA and unnecessary for this scenario)
+- Transition from JADE to static HTML with jQuery
+- Add SSML Editor or at at least tag substitution/recognition
+- ~~Add SSML support~~
+- ~~Improve mobile layout~~
 - ~~Separate languages from voice selection~~
 - ~~Add country flags for locales~~
 - ~~Better UI for voice dropdown~~